apache/arrow/dev/README.md

 This directory contains scripts useful to developers when packaging, testing, or committing to Arrow.

 Merging a pull request requires being a committer on the project.
+In addition you need to have linked your GitHub and ASF accounts on https://gitbox.apache.org/setup/ to be able to push to GitHub as the main remote.

 * How to merge a Pull request: have an apache and apache-github remote setup